JaredMcB/DDRM/ResearchJournal.md

 ```
 The result is saved in `Figure8-26-2020.png` in the data folder in tools.

-4:40 PM - Make the eps, which is in the stopping criterion it is a tolerance of the ∞-norm of the consecutive outputs, make this a tunable parameter consecutive outputs a tunable parameter.
+4:40 PM - Make the eps, which is in the stopping criterion it is a tolerance of the ∞-norm of the consecutive outputs, make this a tunable parameter.
 The paper suggested that `N_ckms = 200` usually work should work.
 I think that that is true when the number of terms is small.
 These
 jobs, I am using it for have very many parameters.
 So, here is the table

 | d = 1 | d = 3| d = 4 |